trevren11/mongoPoki/Readme.md

 ## Inserting data

 ##### 1. Make a 'pokemon' collection
 Let's put that collection variable we already declared to work.
-Notice that in the callback funciont we provided to `MongoClient.connect`, we expect to receive a `db` variable.
+Notice that in the callback function we provided to `MongoClient.connect`, we expect to receive a `db` variable.
 We will use that to create a `pokemon` collection like so:

 ```js
 collection = db.collection('pokemon');